silentoplayz/BattleBit-NoReekoil.ahk/README.md

 ## Features

-- **Recoil Control:** The script helps mitigate weapon recoil by adjusting mouse movements in real-time.
+- **Recoil Control:** Gain an edge in battles by dynamically adjusting mouse movements to counteract weapon recoil.
-- **Fire Rate Control:** Modify the delay between shots to optimize firing rate and accuracy.
+- **Fire Rate Control:** Achieve optimal firing rates and accuracy by tweaking the time between shots.
-- **Configuration Settings:** Customize the script's behavior to suit your target window and other preferences.
+- **Configuration Settings:** Customize the script's behavior to match your gaming environment, including window settings and personal preferences.
 - **First Shot Compensation:** Apply pixelX and PixelY adjustments to the first shot to compensate for first-shot recoil.
-- **Dynamic Script Naming:** The script generates unique names if the .ahk script is compiled as an .exe for a poor-man's attempt at masking the process name and whatnot.
+- **Dynamic Script Naming:** When compiled as an .exe, the script generates unique names for added discretion.

 ## Prerequisites

 Before using the script, make sure you have the following prerequisites:

-- [AutoHotkey](https://www.autohotkey.com/download/): must be installed on your system to run the script.
+- [AutoHotkey](https://www.autohotkey.com/download/): This script relies on AutoHotkey, so ensure it's installed on your system.

 ## Getting Started

 ### Installation

 1. **AutoHotkey Installation**:
-   - Ensure you have AutoHotkey installed on your system.
-You can download it from [AutoHotkey's official website](https://www.autohotkey.com/download).
+   - If you haven't already, download and install AutoHotkey from the [official website](https://www.autohotkey.com/download).

 2. **Script Download**:
-   - Download the `NoReekoil.ahk` file from the repository.
+   - Download the `NoReekoil.ahk` file from this repository.

 ### Customization

 - Customize the script's configuration settings according to your gaming preferences.
-You can modify settings such as:
+You can adjust key settings such as:
   - **Recoil Adjustments (pixelX and pixelY):** Modify these values to control horizontal and vertical recoil adjustments.
   - **Fire Rate (shotsPerMinute):** Adjust the number of shots fired per minute for optimal fire rate.
   - **Delay Increments (delayIncrement):** Fine-tune the delay between shots by changing this value.